Part I: Formal Review

 How do you collect student feedback in a measurable way?
 And most importantly, how do you use student feedback to inspect and adapt as a trainer and improve your materials over time?

 Recommendations should concentrate specifically on two areas of focus: Scrum knowledge and training ability.
-Recommendation authors should be specific and provide examples from observed training modules, student engagements, and/or classroom management.
-Recommendations from CSTs must use the Candidate CST Recommendation template.
+Recommendation authors should be specific and provide examples from observed training modules, student engagement, and/or classroom management.
+The minimum number of recommendation letters we require for a complete application is at least five (5).
+Recommendations from active CSTs must use the Candidate CST Recommendation template.

-CSTs are expected to be engaged national and international ambassadors of Scrum and agile practices.
+CSTs are expected to be engaged national and international ambassadors of Scrum and agile, as well as ambassadors of Scrum Alliance.
 This is evidenced by the contribution of unique ideas to the Agile community at least two years in advance of the application submission.

 Though optional, we encourage you to submit a video sample of you in the classroom!
-The most effective video segments will highlight you in interesting/important interactions with students (e.g., answering a difficult question, demonstrating your knowledge and expertise on an important Scrum topic, turning the class around, etc.).
-Tip: Even if you are training in a language that is not English, the review team would still like to see a video; you can add English subtitles or submit as-is and we can still see your student interaction!
+The most effective video segments will highlight you in interesting/important interactions with students (e.g., answering a difficult question, demonstrating your knowledge and expertise on an important Scrum topic, etc.).
+Tip: Even if you are training in a language that is not English, the TAC would still like to see a video; you can add English subtitles or submit as-is and we can still see your student interaction!

 Submitting Your Application